A Guide to Exploring Downtown Greenville, South Carolina

 Orb Lounge – A sleek bar in the Hyatt Regency’s 8 story atrium.

 The Peace Center – The premier performing arts center in Greenville featuring over 10 Broadway musicals each season.
-Check out the 2019-2020 event lineup.
+Check out the lineup of upcoming events.

 Over 100 unique boutique shops, as well as common retailers, can be found up and down Main Street.
 The best-of-the-best are listed below.

 Mast General Store – This is the must visit in terms of unique shopping destinations in the city.
-The old-fashioned general store is jam packed with all sorts of novelty items including SC and regional southern related knick knacks, an old time candy bar, nostalgic toys and games, and a huge selection of outdoor gear.
+The old-fashioned general store is jam packed with all sorts of novelty items including SC and regional southern related knick knacks, an old time candy bar, nostalgic toys and games, and a huge selection of outdoor gear and apparel items.
+I shop here often for birthday and holiday gifts for out of state relatives!

 Oil & Vinegar – Locally owned shop where you can sample and purchase dozens of varieties of olive oil and balsamic vinegar.
 Great gift sets available for birthdays, Christmas, etc.